 A “digital equivalent of the living room”, in his own words, to be delivered by merging its Messenger, WhatsApp and Instagram messaging apps and strenghtening their more secure.
 His promise echos similar unfulfilled promises by Steve Jobs in 1984, to save us from an Orwellian future, and Richard Stallman in 1983, when he launch GNU/Linux and the Free and Open Source Movement.

-But can even a perfectly secure app deliver a private sphere of communication that enables a responsible exercise online in cyberspace of our constitutional rights right to privacy, freedom of speech, freedom of assembly?
+But can even a perfectly secure app deliver a private sphere of communication that enables a meaningful and responsible exercise in cyberspace of our constitutional rights right to privacy, freedom of speech, freedom of assembly?

 Facebook now claims to be setting out to create the “digital equivalent of the living room”, a digital transposition of what was the constitutionally guaranteed private sphere.
 They claim it will not only be secure, but secure even against hackers and governments, while also mitigating criminal abuse, and simply by integrating, enriching and further securing its Whatsapp, Instagram and Messenger messaging apps.

-At TRUSTLESS.AI, and our NGO Trustless Computing Association, we are building nothing less than that very “digital equivalent of the living room” or “digital private sphere” that Zuckerberg promised but will never be able deliver, even if he wanted to.
+At TRUSTLESS.AI and our Trustless Computing Association, we are building nothing less than that very “digital equivalent of the living room” or a “digital private sphere” that Zuckerberg promised but will never be able deliver, even if he wanted to.

-In order to build the “digital equivalent of the living room” you need a new device that will seamlessly integrate, but separated by a wall, just like in the physical World we expect our living room to be separated by a wall from public urban spaces.
+In order to build the “digital equivalent of the living room” you need a new device that will seamlessly integrate with the “digital public sphere”, but is nevertheless separated by a physical wall, just like in the physical World we expect our living room to be separated by a wall from public urban spaces.

 It will come in the form of a Seevik Pod a standalone 2mm-thin touch-screen device, that will become the default backscreen of tens of millions of Android phones, complementing our digital public sphere with a vibrant and secure private sphere.